Panasonic G90 Comparison Review

 The Panasonic Lumix DC-G90 (called Panasonic G95 in some regions) is a mirrorless interchangeable lens camera that was officially introduced in April 2019 and is equipped with a Four Thirds sensor.
 It offers a resolution of 20.2 megapixel.

 Is the Panasonic G90 a good camera?
-The G90 has a Camera Elo of 2844.
-This very strong rating puts it among the elite group of camera grand masters.
-The G90 ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
+The G90 has a Camera Elo of 2863.
+This rating puts the G90 among the top 20 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the G90 ranks among the top 10 percent.